-This allows for easier management of expectations and reduces your client’s risk of feeling overwhelmed by the journey ahead.
+This allows for easier expectations management and reduces your client’s risk of feeling overwhelmed by the journey ahead.

 The approach of breaking down a program and delivering it in pieces also inspires motivation and confidence.

-That’s because an accumulation of small achievements signals a more rewarding experience than a single large achievement.
+That’s because accumulating small achievements signals a more rewarding experience than a large achievement.

 After developing the program and deciding on the delivery format, it’s time to get an impression from your client.

-Based on your preferred communication channels and schedule, consider where your client is at, especially in the beginning.
+Based on your preferred communication channels and schedule, consider where your client is, especially in the beginning.

 Finding out what’s good and new is a great starting point.

-By allowing the client to recollect positive and progressive events, you’re getting a good time for the session.
+Allowing the client to recollect positive and progressive events gives you a good time for the session.